Complexity of Jelly-No and Hanano games with various constraints

 This concludes our proof of Theorem \ref{hananoLines}. \end{proof}

-\subsection{1-Colour \textsc{Hanano} is NP-Hard even with a restricted number of columns}
+\subsection{1-Colour HANANO is NP-hard even with a restricted number of columns}

-In this section, we adapt our reduction of Section \ref{par:jellyLength} to prove that 1-Colour \textsc{Hanano} is also NP-Hard with a bounded number of columns.
+In this section, we adapt our reduction of Section \ref{par:jellyLength} to prove that 1-Colour \textsc{Hanano} is also NP-hard with a bounded number of columns.

-We consider a variant of \textsc{Hanano} where all the blocks and flowers are the same colour, the blocks can only bloom upward and the length of the board is restricted to six columns.
+We consider a variant of \textsc{Hanano} where all the blocks and flowers have the same colour, the blocks can only bloom upward and the length of the board is restricted to six columns.
 We prove the following result:

-\begin{theorem} \textsc{Hanano} is NP-Hard even with only one colour and six columns. \end{theorem}
+\begin{theorem} \textsc{Hanano} is NP-hard even with only one colour and six columns. \end{theorem}

-\begin{proof} We show once again that our problem is NP-Hard by reduction from the \textsc{3-Partition} problem, by adapting our reduction from Section \ref{restrictedJelly}.
+\begin{proof} We show once again that our problem is NP-hard by reduction from the \textsc{3-Partition} problem.

-We want to construct a level of \textsc{Hanano} such that the level is solvable if and only if the corresponding instance of \textsc{3-Partition} is solvable. \\
+We want to construct a level of \textsc{Hanano} such that the level is solvable if and only if the corresponding instance of \textsc{3-Partition} is solvable.

 Once again, we assume that all the flowers and blocks to be bloomed are red, walls or platforms, represented in light grey, are unmovable and dark grey blocks can be moved by the player, are affected by gravity and do not need to bloom in order for the level to be completed.

-Each $a_i \in S$ will be represented by such a movable grey block $A_i$ of width 1 and height $a_i$ and these blocks are stored at the top right of the level, on top of each other.
+We represent each $a_i \in S$ by such a movable grey block $A_i$ of width 1 and height $a_i$ and we store these blocks at the top right of the level, on top of each other.